Home - Book Preview

 He left.

 He thought about it on the walk to school.
 A craftsman takes care of his tools.
-It was not, when he turned it over, a statement about tidiness.
-It was a statement about identity, about the relationship between a person and the things they used, and what that relationship said about the quality of their work.
-He filed it alongside Ms. O'Toole's clothing is a tool to be maintained.
+It was not, when he turned it over, a statement about was a statement about identity, about the relationship between a person and the things they used, and what that relationship said about the quality of their filed it alongside Ms. O'Toole's clothing is a tool to be maintained.
 They were the same instruction, delivered from different angles.

 He still kept the sock under the pillow handy.